jscott-scates/nss-data-structures-and-algorithms-course/JustEnoughMath/polynomials.md

 ---

 Understanding the growth rate of a problem is essential.
-This is what allows you to evaluate the algorithmic solutions presented and assess if there is sufficent time and memory for the suggested implementation.
+This is what allows you to evaluate the algorithmic solutions presented and assess if there is sufficient time and memory for the suggested implementation.

-Being able to assess the fastest and most memory efficient algorithms at a glance imporves your efficency in writing effective code.
+Being able to assess the fastest and most memory efficient algorithms at a glance improves your efficiency in writing effective code.

     Example:
     A program displays the name, address, and userId for each user in an array.
 You need to create a polynomial that accounts for the number of steps taken for each user in an array.